4 min read

 Simplified illustration of transaction execution in Shutter

-The keys for encryption and decryption are provided by a group of special nodes called keypers.
-Keypers regularly produce encryption keys by running a distributed key generation (DKG) protocol.
+The keys for encryption and decryption are provided by a group of special nodes called Keypers.
+Keypers regularly produce encryption keys by running a Distributed Key Generation (DKG) protocol.
 Later, they publish the corresponding decryption key.
 The protocol uses threshold cryptography — a technique enabling a group of key holders to provide a cryptographic lock that can only be opened if at least a certain number of the members collaborate.
-This ensures that neither a single party, nor a colluding minority of keypers, can decrypt anything early or sabotage the protocol to stop it from executing transactions.
-As long as a certain number of keypers (the "threshold") is well-behaved, the protocol functions properly.
+This ensures that neither a single party, nor a colluding minority of Keypers, can decrypt anything early or sabotage the protocol to stop it from executing transactions.
+As long as a certain number of Keypers (the "threshold") is well-behaved, the protocol functions properly.

 Next Steps